andy4747/andy4747/README.md

 - **[codeangel.tech]** - My portfolio site.
 - **[Pet Connect]** - A platform to help pets find loving homes and report lost pets.

-## 🎯 Current Focus

-- 🔭 I'm currently working on improving system design skills
-- 🌱 Learning about distributed systems and microservices
-- 👯 Looking to collaborate on open-source projects
-- 💬 Ask me about backend development and system architecture

 ## 📫 Connect With Me